Simplicial model structures on pro-categories: The dual model structure on Pro(C)

 \begin{example} We call a groupoid finite if it has finitely many arrows (including the identity arrows).
-The category of finite groupoids $\Fin\Grpd$ inherits the structure of a fibration test category from the canonical model structure on $\Grpd$.
+The category of finite groupoids $\Fin\Grpd$ inherits the structure of a fibration test category from the canonical model structure on $\Grpd$ \cite[\S 5]{Anderson1978FibrationsRealization}.
 (Note that $\Grpd$ can be viewed as a $\s\Set_{KQ}$-enriched model structure by defining $\Map(A,B) = N(\Fun(A,B))$ for any $A,B \in \Grpd$.)
 The completed model structure on the category of profinite groupoids $\wh \Grpd = \Pro(\Fin\Grpd)$ obtained from \autoref{theorem:ModelStructureProC} coincides with the model structure for profinite groupoids defined by Horel in \cite[\S 4]{Horel2017ProfiniteOperads}.
 To see this, note that Horel shows in \cite[\S 4]{Horel2017ProfiniteOperads} that the Barnea-Schlank model structure on $\wh\Grpd$ exists and coincides with his model structure.
 By \autoref{remark:BarneaSchlankVsFibrationTestCategory} below, the Barnea-Schlank model structure on $\wh\Grpd$ must coincide with our model structure.
 In particular, Horel's model structure agrees with the one that we construct in this example. \end{example}

 \begin{example} Similarly, we call a category finite if it has finitely many arrows.
-The category of finite categories $\Fin\Cat$ inherits the structure of a fibration test category from the canonical model structure on $\Cat$, which is a $\s\Set_J$-enriched model structure.
-By \autoref{theorem:ModelStructureProC}, we obtain a $\s\Set_J$-enriched model structure on $\wh \Cat = \Pro(\Fin\Cat)$, which we will call the \emph{model structure for profinite categories}. \end{example}
+The category of all categories admits the canonical model structure, defined for example in \cite{Rezk2000ModelCategoryOfCategories}.
+Since this model structure is $\s\Set_J$-enriched, the category of finite categories $\Fin\Cat$ inherits the structure of a fibration test category.
+By \autoref{theorem:ModelStructureProC}, we obtain a $\s\Set_J$-enriched model structure on $\wh \Cat = \Pro(\Fin\Cat)$ which we will call the \emph{model structure for profinite categories}. \end{example}

 \begin{example} Let $\bisSet$ be endowed with the Reedy model structure with respect to the Kan-Quillen model structure on $\s\Set$.
 Recall that the category of bisimplicial profinite sets $\biswhSet$ is equivalent to $\Pro(\LsSet^{(2)})$, where $\LsSet^{(2)}$ denotes the category of doubly lean bisimplicial sets defined at the end of \autoref{ssec:ProAndIndCategories}.
 Since any object in $\bisSet$ is cofibrant, $\LsSet^{(2)}$ inherits the structure of a fibration test category from the Reedy model structure on $\bisSet$.
 By applying \autoref{theorem:ModelStructureProC}, we obtain a model structure on $\Pro(\LsSet^{(2)}) \simeq \biswhSet$.
 This model structure coincides with the Reedy model structure on $\biswhSet$ with respect to the Quick model structure on $\s\wh\Set$, as will be shown in \autoref{proposition:ReedyModelStructuresCoincide}. \end{example}